CapacitorSet/box-js/README.md

 --output-dir (String): The location on disk to write the results files and folders to (defaults to the current directory)

---proxy (String): Use the specified proxy for downloads.
+--proxy (String): [experimental] Use the specified proxy for downloads.
 This is not relevant if the --download flag is not present.

 --timeout (Number): The script will timeout after this many seconds (default 10)